Psychology

 Examines the way in which psychoactive drugs operate in the central nervous system to impact behavior, thought and emotion.
 The use, misuse and abuse of the varieties of psychoactive drugs and the psychological, social and biological influence on drug use will be examined.
 Online lab experiences will be part of the class.

-Prerequisites: PSYC 3150 or PSYC 3110; all prerequisites require a C or better.
+Prerequisites: PSYC 3150 with a C or better.

 PSYC 4600.
 Brain and Behavior.
 3-0-3 Units.